Track Down Free Nevada Divorce Records

 For all other counties, interested parties can use these keywords to locate the appropriate public agency that issues divorce records and certificates—” [county name] County divorce records search.”

 Search for Divorce Records in Clark County: The Clark County Recorder’s Office records divorces filed at the Family Court.
-Therefore, requesters who need to view or acquire copies of dissolution decrees will need to contact the Family Court of the Eighth Judicial District.
+Therefore, requesters who need to view or acquire copies of dissolution decrees in Clark County will need to contact the Family Court of the Eighth Judicial District.
 The Clerk of Court is in custody of records from September 1909 to current.

 As per the Clark County Clerk of the Court, records generated before 1909 are instead sought from the Lincoln County Clerk’s Office.